-- 137. At times in 2015, BuyPD property specialists provided consumers with a "Property Analysis Report" on offered rental properties during the sale process.
-These reports were prepared by BuyPD's acquisitions group and included a "Comparable Market Analysis" that purported to list sales that were similar or comparable to the property in order to help establish a price range and value for the property. - BuyPD's price.
+139. At times in 2015, BuyPD property specialists provided consumers with a "Property Analysis Report" on offered rental properties during the sale process.
+These reports were prepared by BuyPD's acquisitions group and included a "Comparable Market Analysis" that purported to list sales that were similar or comparable to the property in order to help establish a price range and value for the property.

+140. The comparables that BuyPD provided consumers were cherry-picked to justify BuyPD's price.
 They omitted property sales that were closer and in the same neighborhoods as the subject properties.
 The property sales that BuyPD omitted had substantially lower sales prices than the purported "comparable" sales that BuyPD included in the reports to support BuyPD's higher offer price to the consumer.
-The purported "comparable" sales that BuyPD listed included properties that were more than one mile away from the subject property (even though BuyPD's reports given to consumers claimed that the listed "comps are within 1 mile of property"). - 139.
-Unbeknownst to consumers, Defendants often marketed and sold properties to consumers at prices marked up as much as 20% more than what Defendants would pay for them.
-In many instances, Defendants sold the properties to consumers at significant markups within days after they had executed agreements to buy the properties themselves, and did so, before their own purchases had closed. - 140.
-Consumers selected properties shown to them on the BuyPD property specialist's computer screen by clicking on a "Buy Now" button before time on a countdown clock expired.
-Defendants' "sales support" team then prepared a sales contract for the consumer to sign before they left the Buying Summit.
+The purported "comparable" sales that BuyPD listed included properties that were more than one mile away from the subject property (even though BuyPD's reports given to consumers claimed that the listed "comps are within 1 mile of property").

+141. Unbeknownst to consumers, the Nudge Defendants often marketed and sold properties to consumers at prices marked up as much as 20% more than what the Nudge Defendants would pay for them.
+In many instances, the Nudge Defendants sold the properties to consumers at significant markups within days after they had executed agreements to buy the properties themselves, and did so, before their own purchases had closed.

+142. Consumers selected properties shown to them on the BuyPD property specialist's computer screen by clicking on a "Buy Now" button before time on a countdown clock expired.
+The Nudge Defendants' "sales support" team then prepared a sales contract for the consumer to sign before they left the Buying Summit.

-- 141. In numerous instances, Defendants prepared and encouraged consumers to sign a "Limited Power of Attorney" form designating a purported law firm located in Nevada, American Legal & Escrow, LLC ("American Legal"), as the consumer's attorney relating to the property.
+143. In numerous instances, the Nudge Defendants prepared and encouraged consumers to sign a "Limited Power of Attorney" form designating a purported law firm located in Nevada, American Legal & Escrow, LLC ("American Legal"), as the consumer's attorney relating to the property.
 American Legal had no employees in Nevada and no physical office there.
-It was formed in December 2013 by a Utah attorney who: (i) represents the Defendants in consumer disputes, among other matters; (ii) whose office is in the Lindon Building, and (iii) who is Lewis's brother-in-law.
-One of the American Legal individuals designated as the consumer's attorney on the "Limited Power of Attorney" forms worked at BuyPD and is one of Poelman's sisters. - 142.
-The Buying Summit speakers typically repeated and expanded on claims made earlier at the Workshop that the rental properties at the Buying Summit are: (1) "turnkey" properties that are "cash flowing" with renters and property managers in place; and (2) are available at "wholesale" or below market value prices. - 143.
-The Buying Summit speakers made other representations about the condition of the properties sold at the Buying Summit, including that all properties for sale at the Buying Summit had been "rental rehabbed" and vetted by BuyPD to ensure that the properties were not something different from how they were represented. - 144.
-BuyPD also marketed and sold at the Buying Summit the loans that BuyPD, through its subsidiaries, provided consumers to purchase the properties.
-In this way, Defendants transferred the default risk from loans they issued to consumers to other consumers at the Buying Summit.
+It was formed in December 2013 by a Utah attorney who: (i) represents the Nudge Defendants in consumer disputes, among other matters; (ii) whose office is in the Lindon Building, and (iii) who is Lewis's brother-in-law.
+One of the American Legal individuals designated as the consumer's attorney on the "Limited Power of Attorney" forms worked at BuyPD and is one of Poelman's sisters.

+144. The Buying Summit speakers typically repeated and expanded on claims made earlier at the Workshop that the rental properties at the Buying Summit are: (1) "turnkey" properties that are "cash flowing" with renters and property managers in place; and (2) are available at "wholesale" or below market value prices.

+145. The Buying Summit speakers made other representations about the condition of the properties sold at the Buying Summit, including that all properties for sale at the Buying Summit had been "rental rehabbed" and vetted by BuyPD to ensure that the properties were not something different from how they were represented.

+146. BuyPD also marketed and sold at the Buying Summit the loans that BuyPD, through its subsidiaries, provided consumers to purchase the properties.
+In this way, the Nudge Defendants transferred the default risk from loans they issued to consumers to other consumers at the Buying Summit.
 Consumers who purchased these loans (which BuyPD referred to as "trust deeds") were assigned BuyPD's rights and interests in the loan agreements, including the right to all remaining payments due on the loans.